Vuelve (Ricky Martin song): Background and release

 In 1995, Ricky Martin released his third studio album, A Medio Vivir.
 On it, he shifted from his traditional ballad-style compositions to a riskier fusion of music focused on traditional Latin sounds, epitomized by the song "María".
 Taken aback by the starkly different musical style, his record label executives felt the song would ruin Martin's career.
 Despite this, "María" was chosen as the album's second single and became a breakthrough hit, reaching number one in France, Spain, Germany, Belgium, Holland, Switzerland, Finland, Italy, Turkey, and the whole of South America.
 As of 2014, A Medio Vivir had sold over three million copies worldwide.
 While on tour in 1997, Martin returned to the studio and began recording material for his fourth studio album.
 He said the experience of touring and recording at the same time was "brutal and incredibly intense".
 On December 7, 1997, Martin confirmed he was completing his next project and that the album would be released in February of the following year.
 He worked on the album with producers KC Porter and Rosa, and recorded it in studios across the United States, Puerto Rico, and Spain.

 The album's title, Vuelve, was announced on January 25, 1998.
 In an interview with CNN en Español, he emphasized the album was going to "reaffirm the internationalization of my career and I know that it will help me a lot to destroy the stereotypes that may exist with my culture".
-The album consisting mainly of "red-hot" Latin dance numbers and "melodramatic" pop ballads.
+The album consists mainly of "red-hot" Latin dance numbers and "melodramatic" pop ballads.
 "Vuelve" was released as the album's lead single on January 26, 1998.
 While "La Copa de la Vida" was released as the lead single from the album in Asian and European markets, "Vuelve" was released as the third single in Austria and Germany on December 2, 1998.
-The track was included as the second track on Martin's fourth studio album, Vuelve, released February 12, 1998, The song was also later added to Martin's compilation albums La Historia (2001), 17 (2008), Personalidad (2015), and Esencial (2018).
+The track was included as the second track on Martin's fourth studio album, Vuelve, released February 12, 1998; the song was also later added to Martin's compilation albums La Historia (2001), 17 (2008), Personalidad (2015), and Esencial (2018).
 De Vita recorded his own version of the song on his studio album Segundas Partes Tambien Son Buenas (2002), with a "distinctly rock sound".
 When De Vita was asked why he made his own rendition of the song in an interview with El País, he clarified that he was not competing with Martin and simply wanted to give the track "another point of view".